MaruyamaAya/old_homepage/_pages/about.md

 ---
 Hi, I am a second-year CS Ph.D. candidate at [NUS](https://www.comp.nus.edu.sg/), supervised by [Prof. Yang You](https://www.comp.nus.edu.sg/~youy/) and work as a member of [HPC-AI lab](https://ai.comp.nus.edu.sg/).
-Currently I am also an intern at Microsoft Research Asia [System Group (Shanghai)](https://www.msra.cn/zh-cn/msr-asia-shanghai), supervised by [Dr. Zhenhua Han](https://hzhua.github.io/).
 I received my bachelor's degree of computer science and engineering at [Peking University](https://www.pku.edu.cn/) in 2020, supervised by [Prof. Tong Yang](https://yangtonghome.github.io/)
+Previously I was an intern at Microsoft Research Asia [System Group (Shanghai)](https://www.msra.cn/zh-cn/msr-asia-shanghai), supervised by [Dr. Zhenhua Han](https://hzhua.github.io/).
 My research interest is machine learning system and high performance computing.
 I have been working on pipeline parallelism in deep learning training, and I am currently digging into long-sequence training for LLMs.
 I am looking forward to collaborations and research internship opportunities, so please feel free to reach out to me if you are interested in my research.